Wills Power of Attorney Legal Advice How it Works Pricing

 4. Share a personal story

-You may like to describe how your relationship developed with the person and share a story, anecdote or fond memory you shared together.
+You may like to describe how your relationship developed with the person over their life, and share stories, anecdotes or fond memories you shared.

 E.g I remember the time Caroline planned an overnight hike in the Tasmanian wilderness and we got caught in a snow-storm.
 She helped navigate us to shelter and even had a thermos of hot chocolate and marshmallows to keep us warm and keep our spirits high while we waited out the storm.